-So your wife would rather sleep than sleep with you, she’s not feeling your fantasies and she’s not into talking dirty anymore.
+According to a new survey by Mortar London, more than 20 percent of women prefer watching TV than having sex.
+Yup, watching a game of football, politics, even a show on religion is all favored over getting down and dirty.
+Maybe she’s just not feeling your fantasies and she’s not into talking dirty anymore.
 While you might feel rejected, almost half of women experience sexual dysfunction at some point.
 More often than not, her lack of desire worries her just as much as it worries you.
 And when she’s consistently stressed over it, doctors call it hypoactive sexual desire disorder.
 It’s a real thing, fellas.
-Here’s what might be happening, and what you can do about it…
+Here’s what might be happening, and what you can do about it… Photo: Getty Images/lisegagne

 1. She’s simply exhausted.
 Physically, a lack of adequate sleep has the potential to elevate cortisol levels, which leads to low libido.
 So, sometimes, you may just need to let her rest and try again in the morning.

 2. She’s post-menopausal.
 According to a survey supported by HealthyWomen and Palatin Technologies, Inc., nearly half of premenopausal women say they've experienced low sexual desire at some point.
 This is because their estrogen levels plummet both at menopause and in the years leading up to menopause—which may lead to vaginal dryness and pain.
 Solution: lube.

 3. Her birth control pills are having adverse side effects.
 Birth control pills that contain high levels of estrogen and progesterone can increase globulin, a protein in the blood stream that binds with testosterone—one of the central hormones in desire—so there’s less of it circulating in the body.
 Also, some low-dose methods can make lubrication near impossible.
 So she might consider trying a different form of birth control.